collective-soundworks-workshops/201605-musictechfest-mtf-orgy/README.md

 Copy the name of the device you want to use as a controller (for example `IAC Driver Bus 1`)

-Open the file `./src/server/config/default.js` in a text editor and paste the name of your interface as the value of the `midiName` entry (line 16).
+Open the file `./src/server/config/default.js` in a text editor and paste the name of your interface as the value of the `midiPortName` entry (line 16).
 Using the exemple value `IAC Driver Bus 1`, the config file should look like this:

 ```
   // ...
   appName: 'ORGy',

   // Name of the midi interface
-  midiName: 'IAC Driver Bus 1',
+  midiPortName: 'IAC Driver Bus 1',

   // ...
 ```